 Private Equity-Backed DSOs

 In the last few decades, the dental industry has attracted the attention of well-funded private equity groups interested in making steady returns on their investments.
-As a result, they have financed DSOs that have rapidly expanded into the marketplace by acquiring dental practices throughout the country by using various acquisition strategies and management models.
-Some of these groups are profit-driven while others are focused on supporting clinicians; regardless, it is critically important that practitioners retain a solid team of advisors before engaging with well-funded, sophisticated counter-parties.
+As a result, they have financed DSOs that have rapidly expanded into the marketplace by acquiring dental practices throughout the country using various acquisition strategies and management models.
+Some of these groups are profit-driven, while others are focused on supporting clinicians; regardless, it is critically important that practitioners retain a solid team of advisors before engaging with well-funded, sophisticated counter-parties.

 DSO Acquisition Targets

 DSOs actively seeking to expand by acquiring dental practices are incredibly sophisticated in their preferences and employ business and corporate development professionals to execute their strategy.
 These organizations are often focused on profitability and return on their investment.
 Profit and profitability are some of the most important factors influencing a DSOs decision to buy a practice.
 Profit refers to the amount of money the DSO will earn after paying for all business expenses, including clinician compensation.
 Profitability refers to the amount of profit per dollar of revenue.
 Other critical characteristics include:

 - Location: Easily accessible with high-visibility and within 60 miles of a large population center